Where are the West Coast Museums?

 Location: Corner of Tancred and Hamilton Streets, Hokitika

 Learn about early pioneering life in the Grey District through a huge collection of photographs and relics.
-Of course, much of this is focussed on coal and gold mining.
+Of course, much of this is focused on coal and gold mining.
 An interesting feature of the museum is a 3D map of the area showing all of the coal mines in the area.
-The History House is open Wednesday to Sunday.
-Check out5 Greymouth Must-Dosfor more things to do.
+Check out 5 Greymouth Must-Dos for more things to do.

 4. Inangahua Junction Earthquake Museum